noiselabs/SmartyBundle/README.md

 If you want to contribute to SmartyBundle please ensure all tests are passing for the supported PHP versions.
 SmartyBundle currently supports PHP 7.0 till 7.3.

 A `Makefile` is provided with some convenience commands.
+Use `make help` to list all available commands.

-`make build` will build 4 Docker containers: php70, php71, php72 and php73.
+`make build` and `make build-parallel` will build 4 Docker containers: php70, php71, php72 and php73.

 `make test` will run tests for each Docker container above.